The ability to travel freely is surely what a Pilot licence is for?

 The possibilities are only as limited as your sense of adventure.
 Once you have tasted this freedom of flight there is no going back!

-A Pilot licence that is valid in the country/countries you are flying to or overflying and for the aircraft type you are flying;
+An ICAO compliant Pilot licence that is valid in the country/countries you are flying to or overflying and for the aircraft type and state of Registration you are flying;

-- The most widely accepted licences are EASA licences; LAPL, PPL, CPL, ATPL
+- The most widely accepted licences are PPL, CPL, ATPL

-- A UK national or other non-EASA state issued licence may not be accepted, you should check with your licence issuer or the national AIP of the relevant country/countries
+- A UK national, sub-ICAO LAPL or other non-EASA state issued licence may not be accepted, you should check with your licence issuer or the national AIP of the relevant country/countries

 - A valid medical for your licence